Uniruled varieties with split tangent bundle: Classification of elementary contractions

-By proposition \ref{CP02Prop18} all fibres have dimension $\rk V_1$.
-Since the general fibre is a Fano manifold and a $V_1$-leaf, corollary \ref{quotientsubmersion} and corollary \ref{quotientcodim0} show that $\phi$ is smooth.
-The vector bundle $V_2$ provides a connection, so by lemma \ref{connectionbundle} we know that $\phi$ is a fibre bundle.
-A well-known spectral sequence argument shows that $b_2(X)=b_2(F)+b_2(Y)$.
-Since $\phi$ is elementary this implies $b_2(F)=1$. $\blacksquare$
+Suppose that $\dim Y=2$.
+A general fibre $F$ satisfies $T_F =V_1|_F$.
+Since the general fibre is a Fano manifold and a $V_1$-leaf, corollary \ref{corollaryquotientcodim0} shows that $\phi$ is smooth.
+The vector bundle $V_2$ provides a connection, so by lemma \ref{lemmaconnectionbundle} we know that $\phi$ is a fibre bundle.

-\begin{lemma} Let $X$ be a complex manifold that admits a proper submersion \holom{\phi}{X}{Y} on a variety $Y$.
-Suppose furthermore that $\phi$ admits a connection, i.e. a vector bundle $V \subset T_X$ such that $T_X =V \oplus T_{X/Y}$.
-Then $\phi$ is an analytic fibre bundle. \end{lemma}